 Mike McGlinchey, OT, Notre Dame

 Height: 6-7.
 Weight: 310.
 Projected 40 Time: 5.30.
 Projected Round (2018): 1.
-11/11/17: McGlinchey has improved as a senior and is likely the top offensive tackle prospect for the 2018 NFL Draft.
+1/6/18: McGlinchey improved as a senior and is likely the top offensive tackle prospect for the 2018 NFL Draft.
 He has good athleticism on the edge with the feet to handle speed and good strength to sustain blocks.
 Unlike many finesse left tackles, McGlinchey is a quality run blocker who can get movement at the point of attack.
-He has blocked well this season and has been a key cog in Notre Dame's potent rushing attack.
+He blocked well in 2017 and was a key cog in Notre Dame's potent rushing attack.

 In his matchup against Boston College defensive end Harold Landry, McGlinchey won the few plays they had against each other.
 He also helped keep Wake Forest defensive end Duke Ejiofor to one tackle in their contest.

-McGlinchey has been solid to star his senior year.
-He gave up a few pressures against Georgia and showed a lack of awareness on a couple of plays, but overall, McGlinchey played well against the Bulldogs until the end of the fourth quarter, when he was beaten by a speed rush for a sack-fumble with 90 seconds remaining to clinch a one-point win for Georgia.
+McGlinchey had a rough game against Miami as sophomore defensive end Joe Jackson gave him some issues.
+He gave up a few pressures against Georgia, too, and showed a lack of awareness on a couple of plays, but overall, McGlinchey played well against the Bulldogs until the end of the fourth quarter, when he was beaten by a speed rush for a sack-fumble with 90 seconds remaining to clinch a one-point win for Georgia.
 Prior to that play, McGlinchey did very well in one-on-one pass protection on the blind side.
-He still had one false start, but looks more disciplined in that regard this year.
+He still had one false start, but looks more disciplined in that regard over the course of year.

 9/1/17: McGlinchey could have been the closest thing to a franchise left tackle in the 2017 NFL Draft, but he decided to return for his senior year.
 McGlinchey wouldn't have been one of the best tackle prospects to come out in years, but he was a very good prospect with upside to be an impactful left tackle.